checkers23/Linux-Active-Directory/DOCUMENTATION.md

 klist
 ```

-> **Note:** The `NETLOGON_CONTROL_TC_VERIFY` error that appears during remote validation is a known Samba 4 limitation when validating trusts between two Samba domains.
-It does not affect trust functionality in practice.
-The definitive indicators that the trust is working correctly are `TRUST[WERR_OK]` in the LocalValidation output and the successful cross-domain `kinit Administrator@LAB07.LAN` which proves authentication across domains is fully operational.
+> **Note:** The `NETLOGON_CONTROL_TC_VERIFY` error shown during remote validation is a known Samba 4 limitation that occurs specifically when both sides of the trust are Samba servers.
+In a real production environment with Windows domain controllers this step would succeed, but in this lab setup with two Samba DCs it is expected behaviour.
+The trust itself works correctly as confirmed by the `TRUST[WERR_OK]` result in LocalValidation and the successful `kinit Administrator@LAB07.LAN` from srv01.
 ![Trust list showing lab07.lan Direction[BOTH], LocalValidation WERR_OK, and kinit to LAB07.LAN returning a valid ticket](Images/images-035_Trust_Comprobaciones_srv01.png)

 From ls07, the trust list was also verified to confirm the relationship is registered on both sides: